Today we will do something different. Instead of visiting a site, we will dig into data and see what Israel tourism statistics we can find.

 |Couttry||By land||By air||Total|

-Most tourists that visit Israel come from United States and Europe.
+Most tourists that visit Israel come from the United States and Europe.

-How long in the average visit to Israel?
+How long is the average visit to Israel?

 The average length of stay for all tourists was 10.0 nights, and for